 Alameda Creek Historical Ecology Study

-The Alameda Creek Historical Ecology Study will assess watershed conditions prior to significant Euro-American modification, as a basis for understanding subsequent changes in watershed structure and function, and potential options for future environmental management.
+The Alameda Creek Historical Ecology Study assesses watershed conditions prior to significant Euro-American modification, as a basis for understanding subsequent changes in watershed structure and function, and potential options for future environmental management.
 The geographic focus is the floodplains, valleys, and alluvial plains adjacent to Alameda Creek (to the diversion dam) and its tributaries.
 This includes the Livermore and Amador valleys, Sunol Valley and Niles Canyon, and the Niles cone and adjoining baylands.
-A pilot portion of the project will also focus on documenting landscape changes in the uplands of the San Antonio Creek watershed.
+A pilot portion of the project also focuses on documenting landscape changes in the uplands of the San Antonio Creek watershed.

 Purchase a printed copy of the Alameda Creek Historical Ecology Study